Grief and Grace

 of our most recent visits from Loss.

-They land in a knowing silence.
+They’re received in a knowing silence,

 We reassure each other.